mongodb/docs/source/reference/mongoimport.rst

 .. option:: --ignoreBlanks

    In :term:`csv` and :term:`tsv` exports, ignore empty fields.
-If not specified, fields without values will be created in imported documents.
+If not specified, :program:`mongoimport` creates fields without values in imported documents.

 .. option:: --type [json|csv|tsv]

-   Declare the type of export format to be processed and imported.
+   Declare the type of export format to import.
 The default format is :term:`JSON`, but it's possible to import :term:`csv` and :term:`tsv` files.

 .. option:: --file [filename]

-   Specify the location of a file containing the data to import.
-If not file is specified, then data is read from standard input (e.g. "stdin.")
+   Specify the location of a file containing the data to import. :program:`mongoimport` will read data from standard input (e.g. "stdin.") if you do not specify a file.

 .. option:: --drop